BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 - [NumPy](https://numpy.org/) -> NumPy is used to generate the linear prediction of the linear regression and to many operations in the list of the metrics.
 - [Pandas](https://pandas.pydata.org/) -> Pandas is used maintly to read and write the csv files.
+- [PyDriller](https://pydriller.readthedocs.io/en/latest/) -> PyDriller is used to get the number of commits of the repositories.
 - [TQDM](https://tqdm.github.io/) -> TQDM is used to show the progress bar of the scripts.

 Futhermore, this project requires a virtual environment to ensure all dependencies are installed and managed in an isolated manner.
 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 Using a virtual environment helps avoid conflicts between project dependencies and system-wide Python packages.